ishehadeh/howlite/writing/report/main.typ

 A storage class defines how many bits the scalar may use, and if one of them is a sign bit.

 All integers are assumed to be two's complement.
-Consequently all integer overflow and underflow is well defined to wrap.
+Consequently, all integer overflow and underflow is well-defined to wrap.
 For example, assuming all numbers in the following expression have a signed, 8-bit storage class, we find `-128 + -128 = 1`.

 This mechanism plays well with our concept of scalar types: overflow is allowed, so it doesn't need to be policed if the programmer expects it.